apache/datafusion/docs/source/library-user-guide/catalogs.md

 ## General Concepts

-Cataloglist, Catalogs, schemas, and tables are organized in a hierarchy.
-A cataloglist contains catalogs, a catalog contains schemas and a schema contains tables.
+CatalogList, Catalogs, schemas, and tables are organized in a hierarchy.
+A CatalogList contains catalogs, a catalog contains schemas and a schema contains tables.

 DataFusion comes with a basic in memory catalog functionality in the [`catalog` module].
 You can use these in memory implementations as is, or extend DataFusion with your own catalog implementations, for example based on local files or files on remote object storage.